wrjlewis/notion-search-alfred-workflow/README.md

 ![img](https://raw.githubusercontent.com/wrjlewis/notion-search-alfred-workflow/master/Screenshot.png)

-ℹ️ I highly recommend using the Alfred 5 version of this workflow, as found below.
-The Alfred4 version has not been updated with the latest bug fixes and will not receive these updates in future.
+**ℹ️ Please only use the Alfred 5 version of this workflow, as found below.
+The Alfred4 version has not been updated with the latest bug fixes and will not receive these updates in future ℹ️**

 **Alfred 5 version**